Skip to main content

 • It is not possible to have any plain string value which starts with ${secret: and ends with } without it being identified to be a secret reference.

-• Only string values in the connector configuration JSON under transport.config and format.config can be identified to be secret references (this excludes keys), for example (secret named a at data key b has value value):
+• Only string values in the connector configuration JSON under transport.config and format.config can be identified to be secret or environment variable references (this excludes keys), for example (secret named a at data key b has value value):

 {